-During severe weather and other emergencies, the State Assistance Information Line (SAIL), a toll-free hotline, is activated to provide accurate and up-to-date information on emergency or disaster situations impacting the State of Florida.
+During severe weather and other emergencies, stay connected to local radio, television and social media outlets.

+The State Assistance Information Line (SAIL), a toll-free hotline, is activated to provide accurate and up-to-date information on emergency or disaster situations impacting the State of Florida.
 The SAIL hotline is: 1-800-342-3557.
-You can also get helpful information from FDOH's official social media accounts.
-One of the fastest ways to receive accurate health-related information is to monitor ohealthyFla on Twitter and on Facebook.